Oyster Cove, Tasmania

-Putalina, Oyster Cove is a semi-rural locality in the local government areas (LGA) of Kingborough and Huon Valley in the Nipulina, Hobart and South-east LGA regions of Lutriwita, Tasmania.
+Putalina, Oyster Cove is a semi-rural locality in the local government areas (LGA) of Kingborough and Huon Valley in the Nipaluna, Hobart and South-east LGA regions of Lutruwita, Tasmania.
 The locality is about 20 km south-west of the town of Kingston.
-The 2016 census has a population of 319 for the state suburb of Oyster Cove.
+The 2016 census recorded a population of 319 for the state suburb of Oyster Cove.
 Part of Putalina, Oyster Cove is an Indigenous Protected Area due to its history as a colonial holding facility for Aboriginal Tasmanians.

 History

 Pre-colonial

 Before British colonisation, the Oyster Cove area was part of the country of the Nuenonne people of Indigenous Tasmanians, probably frequented mostly by the Melukerdee clan of these people.

 A French naval expedition arrived in the bay in the 1790s, calling it Baie d'Huîtres from which the name Oyster Cove is derived.

 British colonisation

 In the 1820s, British sawyers entered the region to exploit the prime timber resources.
 A timber mill was established by John Helder Wedge at Oyster Cove and convict wood-cutting teams resided in the area.
 These workers perpetrated violence and rape against the local Nuenonne people and spread venereal disease amongst them.
 As a teenage girl, the famous Indigenous woman, Truganini, was held for sexual purposes by sawyers at nearby Birchs Bay.

 In 1840, the Oyster Bay Probation Station was built to house convicts, but it proved too expensive and was shut in 1847.